battlecode/battlecode-server-2017/specs.md

 5. **SUPPLIER**: Each supplier decreases your spawn delay.

-The other team may retake an encampement square if the existing encampement on it is destroyed.
+The other team may retake an encampment square if the existing encampment on it is destroyed.

 Robot Resources